The main features are

 One last thing before we move on, if you check the “Triode Data” box you will see the performance of the tube in triode mode.

 A mathematical model is fitted to the data, but there are several to chose from.
 The available models are from Norman Koren and Derk Reefman who have both published more details if you want to read more about them, and I advise that you do so.

 Switch to the controls tab and change the model from “Koren Pentode” to “Derk Pentode”.
 See the LCDs are updated with useful tube parameters.
 Go back to your plot 1 tab.
 You will notice that the screen current model is much closer to reality using this model.

 You can try “Pentode II” to see if you get a better fit.
-You might see a warning message “Unable to fit a model to the data”.
+You might see a warning message “Info: model fit is poor.
+Try a different model or change your sweep settings“.
 This usually just means that the fit didn’t converge within a certain number of attempts.
 There is a limit on the number of trials to avoid the process taking too long.
 It’s just a warning and is usually is of little consequence.

 Try changing the sweep parameters and tracing a fresh set of curves to see if you can get better convergence.
 On the controls tab, there is a field for plot power dissipation.
 If the tube is dissipating more than the amount specified in this box then that data point is ignored when fitting the model.
 This might help you produce a better model.

 The model can be saved in SPICE format, see Utilities->save Spice model

 On the controls tab, under the main sweep settings there is checkbox Va/g2 = Va1.
 This forces the screen voltage to follow the plate voltage and is useful for tracing dual diodes, dual triodes or pentodes in triode mode.
 There is another group of settings, currently greyed out, that are used for quick tests, checking “quick test” will enable them.